drj11/pypng/vision.md

 `as` methods generally do not change (perceptual) value.
-For example, a greyscale image can always be represented in an (equal bitdepth) RGB format by replicated the intensities.
+For example, a greyscale image can always be represented in an (equal bitdepth) RGB format by replicating the intensities.

 `as` methods will abort (raise Exception) if format cannot be changed without changing value.